-Robert Bozick is a sociologist based in RAND's Santa Monica office and a professor at the Pardee RAND Graduate School.
+Robert Bozick is a sociologist at the RAND Corporation and a faculty affiliate at the Pardee RAND Graduate School.
 His research focuses on linkages between school and work across the life course, careeer and technical education (CTE) and workforce development, inequality in higher education, and the transition to adulthood for disadvantaged populations.
 A core focus of his research is identifying the most effective policies and programs to improve college and career readiness for those facing economic and health challenges.
-He recently completed a large, national study on the effectiveness of correctional education in reducing recidivism and improving employment outcomes for the Department of Justice's Bureau of Justice Assistance.
+He recently completed a national study on the effectiveness of correctional education in reducing recidivism and improving employment outcomes for the Department of Justice.

 Bozick has 14 years of experience developing and testing survey instruments, analyzing survey data, and using longitudinal data to address issues in public policy, education, and youth development.
 Currently, he is leading the design and collection of a three-year longitudinal survey of economically disadvantaged families in California receiving public benefits to understand their health and well-being.
 This survey is part of an evaluation of recent reforms in the state's welfare legislation for the California Department of Social Services, for which Bozick is the coprincipal investigator.
 In addition, Bozick is leading a multi-method study of industry-designed sub-baccalaureate credentialing programs to prepare workers for jobs in the emerging energy sector in Ohio, Pennsylvania, West Virginia, and Texas for the National Science Foundation.
 Lastly, with support from the the Ford Foundation, the Sunshine Lady Foundation, the Open Society Foundations, the W.K.
 Kellogg Foundation, and the Bill & Melinda Gates Foundation, he is leading a randomized control trial of postsecondary education programs admininstered to inmates in correctional facilities in North Carolina and Michigan.